vjkancherla/DevSecOps-ArgoCD/README.md

    The pod template used for Jenkins Agents is - jenkins-agent-pod-template.yml
 3. Kaniko for building docker images on Kubernetes
 3. Sonarqube on Docker
-4. OWASP dependency check plugin
-5. Helm chart for installing and testing the app
+4. Helm chart for installing and testing the app

 ### Setup Guides
 - [Jenkins-on-Docker with K8sAgents-On-K3d](01-JenkinsOnDocker-K8sAgentsOnK3D.md)